Consistent Translations Glossary across R

 The Problem

-The problem being addressed is the inconsistency in the translations glossary across languages in R. This proposal aims to address this issue by creating a data package in R package that will help maintain a consistent glossary to improve the quality of translations.
-This will help in making R more accessible to users who do not speak English and improve the overall user experience of R. Previously this problem has been discussed within the R Contribution Working Group (RCWG).
+This proposal aims to address this issue by creating a data package in R package that will help maintain a consistent glossary to improve the quality of translations.
+This will help in making R more accessible to users who do not speak English and improve the overall user experience of R. Previously this problem has been discussed within the R Contribution Working Group (RCWG)

 The proposal

 The R Contribution Working Group (RCWG) has been involved in a number of projects to foster a wider, more diverse, community of contributors to base R. The group facilitates active contribution by the community, especially through the R Dev Days.
-This proposal is specifically related to efforts to support contributions to the translations of messages in base R. The aim is to improve the technical infrastructure of the translations process by providing a common glossary that can be used by all translation projects in the R ecosystem, sharing the translations across projects to avoid duplicated work.
+This proposal is specifically related to efforts to support contributions to the translations of messages in R. The aim is to improve the technical infrastructure of the translations process by providing a common glossary that can be used by all translation projects in the R ecosystem, thus avoiding duplicated work and effort.

 Overview